Page under construction

 Thank you for visiting the East Hampton Public School District Budget Process Page.
 In an effort to make the Education Budget as transparent as possible we have included links to presentations and documents that occurred during the budget planning phase on the left side of this page.

-Please note that this year’s proposed Board of Education Budget as presented by the Superintendent of Schools was dramatically impacted by the Governor’s Budget Proposal.
-Determining an appropriate increase without knowing the impact of the State Budget (as of Aug 1, 2017 the State of CT is still without an operating budget) made the process challenging.
-The Board of Education Budget was forwarded to the town as required on March 1 for review by the East Hampton Board of Finance and the East Hampton Town Council.
-At the June 13th, 2017 Referendum the town's voters approved the Town and Education budget.
+Please note that the proposed Board of Education Budget as presented by the Superintendent of Schools was dramatically impacted by the Governor’s Budget Proposal.
+Determining an appropriate increase without knowing the impact of the State Budget made the process challenging.

 Thank you for supporting the budget and the children of East Hampton!
 We are excited to move ahead, providing strong educational programs throughout our four schools.

 Here is a timeline of upcoming 2018/2019 Budget meetings.

 Monday, July 23 – Board of Finance Meeting at the Town Hall, 7:00 PM

 Update: As you are likely aware, while the 2018-19 Education Budget was passed by the voters of East Hampton in the first referendum in May, the Town Operations Budget has been rejected twice by the voters.
 As the Town prepares for a 3rd referendum, there was a small crowd at the Board of Finance meeting on Monday, July 16, but there was preliminary discussion on a proposal that would restore three of the eight teaching positions that were eliminated as a result of cuts to the Education Budget.